Can Running Shoes Cause Sciatica?

 Or better yet, alternating between two pairs of running shoes reduces the risk of injury, as observed in an observational study conducted in 2013 (8).

-Low Heel-to-Toe Drop
+Low Heel-To-Toe Drop

 Shoes having low heel-to-toe angles decrease the amount of hip tilt and take off pressure from hips and knees during the striking and push-off phase, thus helping relieve pain.
 High-heeled shoes cause you to flex your hips which stresses the spine and muscles of the lower back surrounding the nerve.